Who We Are

 At the April 13, 1945 business meeting the name Calvary Baptist Church was chosen and approved.

 Vision Statement: To make and equip biblical disciples (2 Tim 2:2), who faithfully worship the Father in spirit and truth (John 4:22-24).

-CBC exists to glorify and worship God and to provide a fellowship for followers of the Lord Jesus Christ who are of like “precious faith,” who subscribe to the authoritative and verbally inspired Word of God, as interpreted by the Covenant, Articles of Faith, and Bylaws of the church.
+CBC exists to glorify and worship God and to provide a fellowship for followers of the Lord Jesus Christ who are of like “precious faith,” who subscribe to the authoritative and verbally inspired Word of God.
 As followers/disciples of Jesus Christ, we dedicate ourselves to obey the teachings of the Word of God, to grow in the knowledge of the Lord, to live godly lives, and equip others to do likewise.